tp86/legimi-go/README.md

 ## Installation

-Simply download archive from Releases section and unpack.
+Simply download archive from Releases section, unpack and make it executable: `$ chmod +x legimi-go`.
 You can add installation directory to your `PATH` variable to be able to run it from anywhere, of course.

 Alternatively, if you have Go installed, you can install it using `go install` command: